sjhoeksma/restoff/README.md

 	* Json
 * Allows you to program around your RESTful API and not your backend databases
 	* Best to follow [RESTful best known practices][rest-best-practices]
+* clientOnly mode automatically provides a complete RESTful offline service on your client.
 * Next major features
 	* reconciliation of changes between client and server
 	* support non-standard get/put/post.